sandeeptomar007/Zomato_EDA/README.md

 * This dataset containing information of food restraunts in banglaore who are working with Zomato.The data was scraped from Zomato in two phase.
 After going through the structure of the website.
 * I found for each neighborhood there are 6-7 category of restaurants viz.
 Buffet, Cafes, Delivery, Desserts, Dine-out, Drinks & nightlife, Pubs and bars.
 So, here we are trying to find the best restaurants for customer depends on their need.

+## My Findings
+1) How many restaurants accpeting online order for zomato?

+2) Find best location by seeing dataset.

+3) Find Types of restraunts and their count.

+4) Find count of restaurants have table boking facility.

+5) Find number of restaurant at given location.

+6) Find most famous restaurants chains(like Franchise(Rastaurants having more than one branch) in Bangalore.

+7) Find how many voters gives rating for each 'type' and aggregate rating of that 'type'.

+8) Gaussian Rest Type(Normal Distribution) of Rating.

+9) Find the how many Restaurants havign Chinese and North Indian food in their food type.

+10) Most famous restaurant chains in Bengaluru(No. of restaurants)

+11) Find the most profitable type of restaurant.

+## Exploratory Analysis
+To begin this exploratory analysis, first to import libraries and define functions for plotting the data.
+Depending on the data